 Call now and we’ll send you the cordless No!
 No!
 Pro in your choice of colors!
 Featuring an LCD display, it comes with up to five treatment levels.
 Plus, we’ll include everything you need to get rid of your unwanted hair: a set of thermicon tips, specially designed for your face and body, a buffer pad to exfoliate and polish your skin.

 Plus, act now, and we’ll send you the No!
 No! travel case as a free gift!
 And get this, you can try No!
 No! risk free for not 30 days, but 60 days, with our triple guarantee.
 If you’re not 100% satisfied, return it, and we’ll refund the purchase price, refund the shipping, and even pay the return postage.

 “I need to get myself one of these right now.”
 “Absolutely!”

 Consumer Reports reviewed the NoNo 8800 in their December 2013 issue.
 None of their six testers said their legs felt hair-free or stubble-free during a six-week trial, and none “said they’d want to buy the device.”

-On Amazon, as of February 17, 2014, 65% of reviewers ranked it one star (286 out of 442 total).
-Only 11.5% rank it five stars (68 out of 623 reviews).
+On Amazon, as of December 26, 2014, 66% of reviewers ranked it one star (414 out of 623 total).
+Only 10.9% ranked it five stars (68 out of 623 reviews).
 That product was later removed from the site.
 Current NoNo Pro models on Amazon rank around 2 to 2.5 stars.